amahaja25/second-news-app-umd/docs/index.rst

 When you use print in the Flask app, it doesn’t print to the web page.
 That’s the render_template part.
 Instead, print prints to the command line.
 It’s totally useless for showing things to the user, but a nice cheat to check things and help us debug.

 Where’d that 11488 come from?
-Notice.query.count()!
+Notice.select().count()!
 We used our model - Notice - to visit the database, build a new query, and count the number of rows in the table.

-Because we’re using an SQLAlchemy, we write Python, not SQL.
-SQLAlchemy takes care of the translation to SQL and just gives us the result.
+Because we’re using an Peewee, we write Python, not SQL.
+Peewee takes care of the translation to SQL and just gives us the result.

-For example, we can do a WHERE query - filtering our data - by using filter_by.
-It might look like this:
+For example, we can do a WHERE query - filtering our data - by using get or where.
+Retrieving a single records might look like this:

 .. code-block:: python

-    >>> zip = Notice.query.filter_by(zip='20906').first()
+    >>> zip = Notice.get(zip == '20906')
     >>> zip.id
     3949

 To play around a little, let’s try to find a specific zip code and month and print out its number of notices.
+We can use `where` to do that as well:

 .. code-block:: python
     :emphasize-lines: 18-20

     from flask import Flask
     from flask import render_template
-    from flask_sqlalchemy import SQLAlchemy
+    from peewee import *
     app = Flask(__name__)

-    app.config['SQLALCHEMY_DATABASE_URI'] = 'sqlite:///foreclosures.db'
-    db = SQLAlchemy(app)
+    db = SqliteDatabase('foreclosures.db')

-    db.Model.metadata.reflect(db.engine)

-    class Notice(db.Model):
+    class Notice(Model):
-        __tablename__ = 'notices'
-        __table_args__ = { 'extend_existing': True }
-        id = db.Column(db.Integer, primary_key=True)
+        id = IntegerField(unique=True)
+        zip = CharField()
+        month = DateField()
+        notices = IntegerField()

+        class Meta:
+            table_name = "notices"
+            database = db

     @app.route("/")
     def index():
-        print("Total number of notices is", Notice.query.count())
+        print("Total number of notices is", Notice.select().count())
-        notice = Notice.query.filter_by(id=3963).first()
+        notice = Notice.select().where(Notice.id==3963).get()
         print(f"Zip code {notice.zip} had {notice.notices} in {notice.month}")
         template = 'index.html'
         return render_template(template)